 I feel anxious about coronavirus.
 What can I do?

-We understand that some community members are concerned.
-While the progression of COVID-19 is still emerging, the Centers for Disease Control and Prevention (CDC) is reporting that the immediate health risk of being exposed to this virus is still low for most Americans, but as the outbreak expands, that risk will increase.
+We understand that community members are concerned.
+The progression of COVID-19 is rapid and evolving, the Centers for Disease Control and Prevention (CDC) is reporting that being exposed to this virus poses a serious health risk.
 If you would like to talk with someone, support is available:

 - Students can contact the Student Health and Counseling Center for a range of services.